Andy Diouf: Early life

-Born in Neuilly-sur-Seine, Diouf was raised in Nanterre.
+Born in Neuilly-sur-Seine, Hauts-de-Seine, Diouf was raised in Nanterre.
 He started playing football at the age of 6 years, in the nearby La Garenne-Colombes.

 Club career

-Diouf played for the youth teams of Paris Saint-Germain and AC Boulogne-Billancourt, also spending two years at the INF Clairefontaine, before joining the Stade Rennais Academy in 2015.
+Rennes

-He made his professional debut for Rennes on 9 May 2021, coming on as a substitute in a 1–1 Ligue 1 home draw against his former club of Paris SG.
+Diouf played for the youth teams of Paris Saint-Germain (PSG) and Boulogne-Billancourt, also spending two years at the INF Clairefontaine, before joining the Rennes academy in 2015.
+He made his professional debut for Rennes on 9 May 2021, coming on as a substitute in a 1–1 Ligue 1 home draw against his former club PSG.